Grunberg Lab and Bio

 Ph.D. in Clinical Psychology, "Effects of acute and recurrent stress during adolescence on subsequent indices of adult behavioral health in rats"

-Michael is currently the Chief of the Office of the Command Psychologist-Forward, Fort Jackson, SC, with work involving operational psychology with the Army's Recruiting Command.
+Michael a U.S. Army LTC and is currently the Chief of the Office of the Command Psychologist-Forward, Fort Jackson, SC, with work involving operational psychology with the Army's Recruiting Command.
 He leads a team responsible for training performance enhancement and leader development principles to Soldiers entering all levels of Army recruiting, from basic recruiters to battalion and brigade commanders.
 Michael's work begins with a core curriculum tailored for students at the Army's Recruiting School, and extends to all 50 states with sustainment training provided at the unit level.
 Michael is also responsible for screening and selection of recruiters to ensure they are able to function effectively in highly demanding recruiting environment.
 One of Michael's recent accomplishments is the development of suicide prevention and risk reduction material which was adopted for implementation at the Recruiting School and throughout the command.
-Michael can be contacted at: email@example.com, firstname.lastname@example.org
+Michael can be contacted at: firstname.lastname@example.org, email@example.com

 Sarah Shafer Berger (2009)